Digital Economies MSc Information Session

 In this interactive session, you’ll:

-• Get a walkthrough of KEATS, our online learning platform
+• See a walkthrough of KEATS, our online learning platform

 Whether you’re looking to progress in your current role or build a career in digital strategy, this session is for you.
 Discover how the King's Online Digital Economies MSc can help you achieve your goals.